Easy DIY Bird Baths For Your Garden

 Easy DIY Bird Bath

-It’s that time of the year where I love to get out in my garden and start to spruce things up.
-I am always on the look out for fun, and affordable garden art that I can bring in, and bird baths are one of my favorites.
-I love them because not only can they add beauty to your garden, but they attract some beautiful birds (and other critters sometimes as well).
+It’s that time of the year when I love to get out in my garden and start to spruce things up.
+I am always on the lookout for fun and affordable garden art that I can bring in, and bird baths are one of my favorites.
+I love them because not only can they add beauty to your garden, but they also attract some beautiful birds (and other critters sometimes as well).

-These bird baths are so easy to make, all you are doing is stacking pates on a large pot.
-This project is perfect for those who love to shop thrift stores or garage and yard sales.
-Look for deals on large potters, and large shallow bowls, as well as smaller decorative bowls.
-You can use pieces that might look tacky by themselves, but when they are stacked together in your garden they become art.
-Older ash trays, or flower shaped bowls in glazes may not look that impressive sitting on a garage sale table, but stack them with another glass dish of a complimenting color and shape, and you end up with a beautiful birdbath, that not only will the birds love, but so will you.
+These bird baths are so easy to make; all you are doing is stacking plates on a large pot.
+This project is perfect for those who love to shop at thrift stores or garage and yard sales.
+Look for deals on large pots and large shallow bowls, as well as smaller decorative bowls.
+You can use pieces that might look tacky by themselves, but when they are stacked together in your garden, they become art.
+Older ashtrays, or flower-shaped bowls in glazes, may not look that impressive sitting on a garage sale table, but stack them with another glass dish of a complementary color and shape, and you end up with a beautiful birdbath that not only will the birds love, but so will you.

 DIY Birdbath